gvwilson/thirdbit/src/fiction/bear/index.md

 That had been ten years ago.
 The fire was still burning.

 "Was there anything else?" the prince asked.
-When Sergeant Dambu shook her head, he made another note.
+When Sergeant Inambu shook her head, he made another note.
 "All right, put it in the log."

 "Yes, Your Highness.
 Will that be all?"